isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 Whoops!
 As you can see, as soon as we manage to prove something false, all bets are off.
-In English, this property is known as the *principle of explosion* in English.
-Although you can also call it *ex falso quodlibet* if you're feeling particularly regal.
+In English, this property is known as the *principle of explosion* in English, but you can also call it *ex falso quodlibet* if you're feeling particularly regal.
 All this means is that, given a proof of false, you can subsequently provide a proof of anything.
 Therefore, contradictions are *really, really* bad, and a huge chunk of logical development (including computation